 I have been teaching the art of paper flower making for a long time now, and my crepe paper gardenia is perfect for those who have already had a little experience in making paper blooms.
 In the video below I will show you how to curl the edges of the paper to create the delicate ruffles that give this paper gardenia a surprisingly realistic look.
 I will also teach you how to make those sweet little buds and that fresh looking greenery to go alongside.
 Make one blooming gardenia flower as a gift topper or create an entire paper bouquet with pretty buds and green leaves.
 Whatever you choose to make here, this gardenia project is perfect for those who are looking to take on a paper flower that is slightly more advanced.

-- Crepe Paper [Double Sided: White & Vanilla, Ferns & Moss/Green Tea & Cypress]
+- Lia Griffith Double-Sided Crepe Paper – White & Vanilla, Ferns & Moss + Green Tea & Cypress

 - Gather the tools and materials listed above.